k2-fsa/sherpa/docs/source/onnx/speech-enhancement/dpdfnet-python-api.rst

    The online streaming DPDFNet denoiser is available in the core runtime and C API, but a corresponding Python binding/example is not present in the current Python API yet.
-Please refer to :doc:`./dpdfnet-c-api` for streaming usage.
+See :doc:`./dpdfnet-c-api` for streaming usage.

 Hints